rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/3-deploy-new-model.md

 Then search for a popular song (`Gimme!
 Gimme!
 Gimme!` from ABBA for example) and select it.
 Our pre-processing will look up the latest feature values for the song in our online database and use them to predict the location.
 This way we can have an up-to-date store of important features that we can fetch at any point.

+# Change the features

+Let's now see one of the powers of a feature store, we will change the features and it will automatically change both what we train and what we serve with.
+To do this, simply go into the feature service defintion and remove...